This article may contain compensated links. Please read disclaimer for more info.

 Visit Nantes, France

-Those who venture into Nantes are rarely disappointed: it is a young and dynamic city that has managed to combine modernity while preserving and enhancing its historical heritage.
+Those who venture into Nantes, France, are rarely disappointed: it is a young and dynamic city that has managed to combine modernity while preserving and enhancing its historical heritage.
 Nantes is also one of the greenest cities in France, voted Europe’s green capital in 2013.

-Nantes is the capital of the region Pays de la Loire.
-Located by the Loire River, 380 km southwest of Paris, it is possible to travel from Paris to Nantes in only two hours by TGV train.
+This often underrated French city is the capital of the region Pays de la Loire.
+Located by the Loire River 380 km southwest of Paris.
+It is possible to travel from Paris to Nantes in only two hours by TGV train.

-Whether you prioritize sightseeing and ticking landmarks off of your bucket list, or simply soaking in the atmosphere of a city, this 2 days in Nantes itinerary has you covered to get for a fantastic weekend in Nantes.
-We recommend arriving at Nantes on Friday night so you have 2 full days to spend in the city.
+Planning to spend a weekend in Nantes?
+Whether you prioritize sightseeing and ticking landmarks off of your bucket list, or simply soaking in the atmosphere of a city, this 2 days in Nantes itinerary has you covered.
+For the perfect Nantes city break, we recommend arriving at Nantes on Friday night so you have 2 full days to visit Nantes.

 After a good breakfast, head to the Château de Nantes and History Museum to learn about the city’s history.

-Saint-Pierre Saint-Paul Cathedral, is an imposing building in the Gothic style worth a short visit.
+Saint-Pierre and Saint-Paul Cathedral (best known as the Nantes Cathedral) is an imposing building in the Gothic style worth a short visit.
+Construction began in the 15th century on the site of a Romanesque church and it took four centuries to complete.
 Inside, don’t miss the tomb of François II, the last Duke of Brittany.

-If you need a short break to rest, there’s a little park just behind Nantes cathedral perfect for this.
+If you need a short break, there’s a little park just behind Nantes cathedral perfect to rest.